All The Things you Probably Won't be Told about The Yorkshire Terrier!

 Mice, rats and other small creatures were not wanted on farms, and several breeds of dogs were developed to keep these pests eradicated.

-The canine world needs a leader and if you don't take that role he will, woefully poorly!
+The canine world needs a leader and if you don't take that role he will, unfortunately very poorly!
 His jaws can break the bones in your hand; his instinct reads body language not words.

 If you allow him to think he is the leader he will do so and to keep you in line can nip, snap and show other behaviors unbecoming to a pet dog.

-It is not necessary to abuse a dog in order to be their leader, as Yorkie Breeders can verify - merely to respond with authority and without emotion.
+It is not necessary to abuse a dog in order to be their leader, as Breeders can verify – you simply need to respond with authority and without emotion.

 Remember anger is emotion, frustration is emotion.

-"No you *will not* take my chair" is not emotion - it is fact of a leader taking his space and as such is respected.
+"No, you *will not* take my chair" is not emotion - it is the sign of a leader taking his space and as such is respected.

 Never forget the Yorkshire Terrier is a dog first, a breed second.